Acute lymphoblastic leukaemia risks and causes

 A CRUK study showed that natural background radiation increases the risk of leukaemia in children and adults.
 The background radiation comes from cosmic rays, rocks and soil as well as food and drinking water.
 But it is important to remember that this risk is very low.

 Exposure to a chemical called benzene at work increases the risk of developing ALL.
 Exposure to benzene may occur in petrol, chemical, pharmaceutical and rubber industries.
 Benzene is also used in shoe production and the printing industry.
 The higher the level of exposure over many years, the greater the risk.
 There is benzene in traffic pollution but the levels are likely to be too low to increase leukaemia risk.
-Benzene is also in cigarette smoke (see below).
+Benzene is also in cigarette smoke.
+People who smoke tobacco with shisa pipes are exposed to higher levels of benzene.

 Certain rare, inherited conditions can increase the risk of acute leukaemia, including